PaulTreanor/paultreanor.com/pages/llamafile.md

   - Tutorial
 ---

+# Automatically running LLMs at startup on Mac

 [Llamafile](https://hacks.mozilla.org/2023/11/introducing-llamafile/) lets you run a local LLM as an executable file that launches a chat UI on a localhost port.
 This gave me the idea to keep the LLM always running in the background, so I can bookmark the port in my browser and ask it questions with the click of a button.